Skip to main content

 On the other hand, they also create the potential for new forms of surveillance and discrimination.
 The ethical leveraging of this technology, therefore, requires a thoughtful and principled approach, one that prioritizes the autonomy and privacy of the individual above all else.

 One promising approach is the use of federated learning, a machine learning technique that allows for the training of algorithms on decentralized data.
-In a model, the raw data remains on the individual’s device, and only the algorithm’s updates are sent to a central server.
+In a federated learning model, the raw data remains on the individual’s device, and only the algorithm’s updates are sent to a central server.

-This allows for the development of powerful predictive models without the need to collect and store sensitive personal in a centralized database.
+This allows for the development of powerful predictive models without the need to collect and store sensitive personal health information in a centralized database.
 This approach, combined with a commitment to transparency and user control, has the potential to unlock the power of digital health technology while mitigating its risks.

 The future of corporate wellness lies in the creation of a system that is both personalized and private, one that empowers individuals without compromising their fundamental right to be free from surveillance.